bss114/OHMC_Colaboratory/Protocols/MetagenomeSeq/IlluminaPrep_HTP.md

 **Illumina Purification Beads**: These may in theory be replaced with any bead for magnetic capture of DNA; however, the size selection performance should be validated ahead of time.
 A recipe for home-made capture beads is available [here](https://github.com/BisanzLab/OHMC_Colaboratory/blob/main/Protocols/Misc/DIY_SPRIBeads.md).

 **Bead Ratios:** The final output size of the library can be tuned here.
-The original protocol calls for a double-sided selection; however, we found that two left sided selections better suited our needs after scaling.
-If a right sided selection is required, it can be done after the fact on the pool.
+This protocol is using a 0.68 for the left side selection which is lower than the original protocol.
+Can also do multiple left side ratios, or skip right side.

 ## Appendix 3: Integra programs

--Under construction
+See [Integra_programs](https://github.com/BisanzLab/OHMC_Colaboratory/tree/main/Integra_programs) subfolder of this repository.